Obtaining Non Lucrative Residency Permit

 The non - lucrative temporary residency permit does not allow the applicant to work in Spain so in case that there are citizens who wish to work here they would need to apply for the corresponding lucrative residency permit in Spain.

-Spanish Property Choice can recommend a professional solicitor who provides a complete legal service for British citizens who wish to gain a residency permit in Spain, and can help in getting the corresponding appointments in the Spanish Consulate, preparing the necessary documentation in the UK and in Spain and getting the corresponding T.I.E. cards in Spain.
+Spanish Property Choice can recommend a professional company, who provide a complete legal service for British citizens who wish to gain a residency permit in Spain, and can help in getting the corresponding appointments in the Spanish Consulate, preparing the necessary documentation in the UK and in Spain and getting the corresponding T.I.E. cards in Spain.
 Our recommendation is based on feedback from our clients who have used their services.

 Email us on: [email protected]